 UNDER INITIAL CONSTRUCTION.
-This site will be substantially expanded with graphics beginning in October.
-The results from the survey of the vineyard field managers are posted at the end.
+This site will be substantially expanded with graphics beginning in December of 2019.
+Preliminary results from the frost survey of the vineyard field managers are posted at the end.
 Site visits will soon begin.

 With global warming, one might expect the potential for frost damage to decrease.
 However, global warming is leading to increased variability with more temperature extremes.
 In addition, unseasonably early warm periods can advance the crop phenology such that crops become sensitive to frosts earlier in the season.
 We proceed using using tall row crops such as vineyards and berry crops.